Are you in the middle of trading, and phone calls, emails, and messages are distracting you? It costs you thousands.

 For a week, focus on only one task at a time while trading.
 Turn on airplane mode, disable notifications, and see how your concentration and results improve.

-The speech of the Bank of England Governor, Andrew Bailey, is a significant event for financial markets as his comments may influence expectations regarding monetary policy.
-Investors are analyzing his words in the context of future interest rate decisions and the overall condition of the UK economy...
+The speech of the Bank of England Governor, Andrew Bailey, is a key event for financial markets, as his comments may influence expectations regarding monetary policy.
+Investors are analyzing his words in the context of inflation, economic growth, and financial stability.
+Changes in the tone of his s...